Kryzor/CS30-Major-Project/proposal.md

 A continuation of my grid based assignment

-Building a endless pacman that infinitely generates the a maze
+Building a endless game of pacman that infinitely generates the maze

 # Major Project Proposal